 • Most remote workers benefit when there are frequent interactions between them and their business colleagues.
 Some may prefer to check in every day, while others are comfortable with a once-a-week or bi-weekly conference call.
 Again, technology provides numerous options for communications, including the video chats, email and texts.
 Clarify the exact channels you will use to connect with them and expect them to respond through those channels when you reach out.

 • Technology can also provide you with tools to 'oversee' what they're doing from a distance.
-Inflection HR's cloud-based timekeeping software lets them "clock in and out" of the company as they "get to" and "leave from" work each day.
+A cloud-based timekeeping software lets employees "clock in and out" of the company as they "get to" and "leave from" work each day.
 Uploading their work product into the company's cloud storage facilities puts that data into corporate databanks where you can see what they're doing and use their remotely-generated data to drive your 'in-the-office' decisions.

-• Inflection HR also offers analytics programming that gives you insights into the productivity and quality of the work product of your remote workforce.
-The easy-to-read dashboards keep you up to date with your workforce investments, so you can plan and tailor their effort to best suit your corporate needs.
+Cloud-based HCM analytics also offer insights into the productivity and quality of the work product of your remote workforce.
+Easy-to-read dashboards keep you up to date with your workforce investments, so you can plan and tailor employee efforts to best suit your corporate needs.